YuAo/YUGLTransition/README.md

 Use `YUGLViewControllerTransition` to create transitions between view controllers.

 `YUGLViewControllerTransition` is just a class that confirms the `UIViewControllerAnimatedTransitioning` protocol.
 You can use this class in the view controller transition process.
 [See more about `UIViewControllerAnimatedTransitioning` from Apple](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewControllerAnimatedTransitioning_Protocol/Reference/Reference.html).

+##Requirements

+* Automatic Reference Counting (ARC)
+* iOS 6.0+ (iOS 7 is required for using `YUGLViewControllerTransition`)
+* Xcode 5.0+

+##Contributing

+If you find a bug and know exactly how to fix it, please open a pull request.
+If you can't make the change yourself, please open an issue after making sure that one isn't already logged.